nh-server/switch-guide/docs/extras/updating.md

 1. Insert your microSD card into your computer.
 2. Make a folder inside your `switch` folder called `system updates`.
-3. Copy `biggestDump.nro` to `/switch/system updates` from the `biggestDump.zip` file.
+3. Download `RCMFirmwareDumper.bin` and place it somewhere on your PC (A good idea is to put it where you keep all your switch payloads like Hekate).
-4. Copy `ChoiDujourNX.nro` to `/switch/system updates` from the `ChoiDujourNX.zip` file.
+3. Copy `ChoiDujourNX.nro` to `/switch/system updates` from the `ChoiDujourNX.zip` file.
-5. Update Atmosphere and Hekate by using the above guides.
+4. Update Atmosphere and Hekate by using the above guides.
-6. If you haven't already, update the sysMMC to the latest firmware.
+5. If you haven't already, update the sysMMC to the latest firmware.

 ### Dumping your sysMMC firmware

-!!!danger "Potential ban risk"
-    In this guide we will be booting into sysMMC with the Atmosphere CFW loaded.
-There is a [ban risk](/faq/#is-it-safe-to-use-homebrew-will-i-get-banned) associated with doing this, however as long as you stick to the instructions in the guide, you should not risk being banned.

-!!!note "Clean SD card"
-    Before starting these instructions, make sure that you have removed any existing `Update` folder from the root of your SD card.

-1. Inject Hekate and go to `Launch -> Atmosphere FSS0 SYS`.
-2. Hold `R` while launching a game to boot into the homebrew launcher.
-3. Once in there, navigate to the `system updates` folder where you should see biggestDump.
-4. Open it, and press `A` to dump your current firmware.
-5. Once it is finished, hold power and press reboot.
-This should cause you to reboot into Hekate (if it doesn't, you'll need to power off your Switch and inject Hekate again manually.)
+1. Make sure your sysMMC is up to date.
+If your sysMMC is not up-to-date, update it through the System Settings.
+2. Inject `RCMFirmwareDumper.bin` using TegraRCMGUI (Like you would with Hekate).
+2. Press the power button to start the dump.
+3. Wait about 1-2 minutes for it to dump.
+4. When it is done, power off your switch and go back to Hekate.

 ### Updating your emuMMC with ChoiDujourNX

 1. In Hekate go to `Launch -> Atmosphere FSS0 Emu`.
 2. Once booted, hold `R` while launching a game to boot into the homebrew launcher.
 3. Navigate to the `system updates` folder where you should see ChoiDujourNX, launch it.
-4. Once in ChoiDujourNX, navigate to `Update/registered`.
-In that folder you should see a ton of `.nca` files.
+4. Once in ChoiDujourNX, navigate to `Firmware/(firmware version number)`.
+In that folder you should see a large number of `.nca` files.
 5. Hit `Choose` in the bottom right hand corner of the screen.
 6. When given the option, select your firmware that you have just dumped.
 If it is available, choose the update with `(Exfat)`.
 7. Hit `Select firmware` in the bottom right hand corner of the screen.